-A purified protein derivative (PPD) skin test is a test that determines if you suffer from tuberculosis (TB).
+A purified protein derivative (PPD) skin test is a test that determines if you have tuberculosis (TB).

 When TB infects your body, it becomes extra sensitive to certain elements of the bacteria, such as the purified protein derivative.
-A PPD test checks your body’s current sensitivity, which will tell doctors whether or not you have TB.
+A PPD test checks your body’s current sensitivity.
+This will tell doctors whether or not you have TB.

-Tuberculosis is a highly contagious disease.
+TB is a highly contagious disease.
 The World Health Organization (WHO) estimates that TB is second only to HIV and AIDS as the greatest global killer.
-However, the disease is relatively rare in the United States and most people in the United States infected with it don’t show symptoms.
+However, the disease is relatively rare in the United States.
+Most people in the United States infected with TB don’t show symptoms.

 You also need a PPD skin test if:

-The doctor or nurse will swab the skin of your inner forearm with alcohol.
-You will then get a small shot that contains PPD under the top layer of your skin.
+A doctor or nurse will swab the skin of your inner forearm with alcohol.
+You’ll then get a small shot that contains PPD under the top layer of your skin.
 You may feel a slight sting.
 A bump or small welt will form, which usually goes away in a few hours.

-A small reaction, called an induration, at the site of the test (5 to 9 mm of firm swelling) is a positive result in people who:
+A small reaction, called an induration, at the site of the test (5 to 9 millimeters of firm swelling) is a positive result in people who:

 - take steroids

 - have been in close contact with someone who has active TB